 Coding Is the Language of the Future

-Sukh breaks coding down to its essence, calling it “a process of giving your computer instructions,” and reminding us that “it’s what makes up our favorite application, powers our smart fridges, our iWatches.”
+Sukh breaks coding down to its essence, calling it “a process of giving your computer instructions,” and reminding us that it’s what makes up our favorite applications, powers our smart fridges, and our iWatches.

 Even more important, Sukh says, coding is “the language of the future” and has become an integral part of what students need to know.
 “It’s like a 21st century kind of literacy.
 It’s almost as important as learning a foreign language.”

-Additionally, Sukh says that for many students “it’s a form of self-expression and an opportunity for them to be creative”—a skill he believes will be helpful no matter what field they end up in.“People will happily tell you how to make money if you’re just willing to talk to them and ask.”
+Additionally, Sukh says that for many students “it’s a form of self-expression and an opportunity for them to be creative”—a skill he believes will be helpful no matter what field they end up in.Coding is like a 21st century kind of literacy.
+It’s a form of self-expression and an opportunity for kids to be creative.
 Click To Tweet

 Closing the STEM Gender Gap